dylanjones784/Markdown-Guide/BestPractiseGuide.md

 **Example** request of abusing it.

-Monitoring Request Duplication (again).
-Weve talked about authorising locally on each endpoint.
-3rd party API usage (i.e sending emails, texts, doing an external service to return data to the API etc)

-To combat such avenues of exploitation on your services, there are methods and patterns that developers must consider when implementing.
+To combat such avenues of exploitation on your services, there are methods and patterns that developers can consider:

 -	Locally authenticating each endpoint to ensure that the client can access the resource or operation they have requested.

 -	Request Header contents such as max_return and page_size parameter enforced.
 Requests MUST have these, and a hard validation on how much can be set for each.

 -	Defining a maximum size of data on incoming parameters and payloads.
 Max length for strings, number of elements in an array / maximum upload file size must be validated.

 -	Using HATEOAS to lower the amount of calls a client must make to discover the functionality for a given resource.

--	Rate limiting – Having a finite number of times that requests can be sent within a timeframe before a 405-status code is sent.
+-	Having a finite number of times that requests can be sent within a timeframe before a 405-status code is sent.
--	Supporting Resource Query Parameterization. <hyperlink to section> to find more.
--	3rd party usage monitoring

 ## Custom Methods